soraw-ai/Awesome-Text-to-Video-Generation/README.md

 **This project is curated and maintained by [Rui Sun](https://github.com/ray-ruisun) and [Yumin Zhang](https://github.com/zymvszym).**

 ```
-@article{sun2024from,
+@article{sun2024sora,
   title={From Sora What We Can See: A Survey of Text-to-Video Generation},
-  author={Sun, Rui and Zhang, Yumin and Shah, Tejal and Sun, Jiaohao and Zhang, Shuoying and Li, Wenqi and Duan, Haoran and Wei, Bo and Ranjan, Rajiv},
+  author={Sun, Rui and Zhang, Yumin and Shah, Tejal and Sun, Jiahao and Zhang, Shuoying and Li, Wenqi and Duan, Haoran and Wei, Bo and Ranjan, Rajiv},
-  journal={arXiv preprint arXiv:},
+  journal={arXiv preprint arXiv:2405.10674},
   year={2024}
 }
 ```